 That's it.
 A Top 8 Allergen Free Snack

 If you live with one or more of these allergies, That's it.
 Fruit Snacks are a fantastic option.
-Free From The Top 8 Allergens and made in a dedicated facility, our fruit bars and truffles are a tasty, safe, and all natural way to curb your cravings and get your energy on-the-go.
-Try our allergy friendly snacks today.
+Free From The Top 8 Allergens, our fruit bars and truffles are a tasty, safe, and all natural way to curb your cravings and get your energy on-the-go.
+Try our allergy-friendly snacks today.